akeneo/pim-docs/cookbook/category/add-properties-to-category.rst

 Add properties to your own category
 -----------------------------------
-The first step is to create your own class that extends PIM `Category` class.
+The first step is to create a class that extends PIM `Category` class.

 Class inheritance is implemented with a Doctrine discriminator map.
 Please be sure not to use `Category` as the name of your class so as to avoid unexpected problems.